Equality and Human Rights Commission: Conservative Party

 The Muslim Council of Britain (MCB) first asked the EHRC to investigate the Conservative Party in May 2019.
 It received no reply and made a second request in November 2019 and again received no reply.
 In March 2020, the MCB submitted a dossier including 300 supposed cases of prejudiced or discriminatory language against Muslims within the Conservative Party.
 On 12 May, the EHRC announced that it would not be investigating the Conservative Party for racism, pending its monitoring of the party's own internal review.

 Controversies around "gender-critical" views

 "Gender-critical" views

-In April 2021, the EHRC intervened in the legal appeal in the case of Forstater v Center for Global Development Europe, arguing that her "gender-critical" beliefs were protected under the 2010 Equality Act, and hence that the CGD's decision not to renew Forstater's contract over such actions could amount to illegal discrimination.
+In April 2021, the EHRC intervened in the legal appeal in the case of Forstater v Center for Global Development Europe, arguing that her "gender-critical" beliefs, as beliefs, were protected under the Equality Act 2010, and hence that the CGD's decision not to renew Forstater's contract over her views could amount to illegal discrimination.
 This led to criticism of the EHRC from trans and LGBTQ+ organisations such as Mermaids and Stonewall.
 Following this, the EHRC revealed that it had left Stonewall's Diversity Champions scheme in March 2021.

-In October 2021, a group of academics published a letter in The Times calling on the EHRC to conduct a review of UK universities where policies are discriminating, the writers say, against "gender-critical" beliefs in the debate on transgender rights.
+In October 2021, a group of academics published a letter in The Times calling on the EHRC to conduct a review of UK universities where, they said, policies were discriminating against those with "gender-critical" beliefs in the debate over transgender rights.